 Scratching (stropping) is a natural behaviour and we should not expect our cat to stop doing so.
 When a cat scratches, they remove the loose outer layer of the claw, stretch their back and shoulder muscles, and exercise the retraction and protrusion apparatus.
 Scratching is also used in scent-marking as the paws contain scent glands on the undersides which are rubbed against the object they are scratching.

 - Redirect the cat by making the current target unpleasant while providing your cat with a more attractive scratching post.
 There’s a huge variety of cat trees and scratching posts on the market which will suit all tastes and budgets.
 Carpet or sisal rope cover most cat trees.
 Look for a good-quality, sturdy post which will last longer than a cheap and flimsy cat tree.

 - If possible, temporarily cover the object the cat is scratching with thick plastic to prevent further damage.

 - Apply double-sided tape to affected areas, cats dislike the sticky feel of the tape.

 - You can also try placing orange peel around the location.
 Many cats find the citrus smell extremely unpleasant.

-- Now you need to encourage your cat to use the scratching post provided.
-You can purchase catnip spray from many pet shops and spray this on the post to attract the cat, or rub some dried catnip on the post.
+- Encourage the cat to use the scratching post provided with the use of catnip spray applied to the post, or rub some dried catnip on the post.
 Cats enjoy a scratch after a nap, so try placing the scratching post close to your cat’s favoured sleeping location.